dw-dengwei/lazyvim.conf/README.md

 - npm
 - gcc
 - fdfind
-- node v16 for grammarly-langageserver
+- [optinal] node v16 for grammarly-langageserver

 # Installation
 - Make a backup of your current Neovim files: